 No one has more experience in legal ebilling or in thought leadership within the industry.

-GLE founder Jane Bennitt celebrated her twenty-fifth year in the ebilling industry in 2019.
+GLE founder Jane Bennitt will celebrate her 30th anniversary in the ebilling industry later this year.

 It was 1994 when Jane was hired as the first employee to work on a project intended to help an insurance GC better understand legal spend.
 Jane was tasked with turning the idea (“that’s simple!”) into a business with administrative processes, client service and help functions for clients and their outside counsel requested to ebill, as well as to provide input on the technical development of the system.